zikula/zikula-docs/Users Manual/5_5_Data_Model_and_Install.rst

         }
     }

 We create a new StrainID2_Entity_StrainID2 class, set all the variables by sending messages to the setters and then simply tell the entityManager persist on each instance.
 When the flush call is made, all the data is saved to the database table.
+Note how simple it is to create and save data to the database.
+No SQL code needs to be written and your code is not tied to any one database.
+As long as doctrine supports it, it should be possible to use it.

-The upgrade function in this class is a stub right now since this is the first version of this module.
+The upgrade function in this class is a stub right now since this is the first version of this module and we really won't talk about doing upgrades in this tutorial.
 The uninstall function drops the table from the database using a call to DoctrineHelper::dropSchema.

 ::

     public function uninstall()
     {
         // drop tables